-Study design and participants
+Study Design and Participants

-Forty-four 30- to 50-year-old men voluntarily participated in this cross-sectional study.
-Twenty-two men had a healthy weight range (CN, BMI: $18.5-24.9 \, \text{kg/m}^2$) and another 22 men were classified as class I obese (OB, BMI: $30.0-34.9 \, \text{kg/m}^2$) (Table 1) (20).
-All participants were sedentary and reported no engagement in regular physical activity or structured exercise training in the last two years.
+Forty-four 30- to 50-yr-old men voluntarily participated in this cross-sectional study.
+Twenty-two men had a healthy weight range [CN, body mass index (BMI): 18.5-24.9 kg/m2] and another 22 men were classified as class I obese (OB, BMI: $30.0-34.9 \text{ kg/m}^2$ (Table 1) (20).
+All participants were sedentary and reported no engagement in regular physical activity or structured exercise training in the past 2 yr.
 Comprehensive information about the study's procedures, aims, and potential risks was provided, and written informed consent was obtained from each participant.
 The research protocol followed the Declaration of Helsinki and obtained approval from the Kaunas Regional Biomedical Research Ethics Committee (No. 2023-BE10-0001).
 Potential participants were excluded if they self-reported knee or ankle injuries that impeded maximal muscle contraction, a history of anterior knee pain or ankle pain, history of Achilles tendon rupture or tendinopathy, cardiovascular disorders, respiratory and neuromuscular diseases, or disclosed drug abuse.
-An a priori power analysis (IBM SPSS Statistics, version 21.0, IBM Corp., Armonk, NY, USA) indicated that the present study was sufficiently powered (required sample size, n = 15) using $\alpha = 0.05$, $\beta = 0.80$, and an effect size = 1.09, based on previous research (5), where Achilles tendon cross-sectional area and gastrocnemius medialis tendon strain were compared between normal-weight and obese individuals.
+An a priori power analysis (IBM SPSS Statistics, v.21.0, IBM Corp., Armonk, NY) indicated that the present study was sufficiently powered (required sample size, n = 15) using $\alpha = 0.05$, $\beta = 0.80$, and an effect size = 1.09, based on previous research (5), where Achilles tendon cross-sectional area and gastrocnemius medialis tendon strain were compared between normal-weight and obese individuals.